epistemic-equality-project/Artificial-Intelligence-Epistemic-Equality-Project-Research-/README.md

 WHO DECIDES WHAT YOU GET TO KNOW?

-# The Epistemic Equality Project
+# The Epistemic Equality Project on AI Information Control

 **AI systems do not give every user the same reality.**
 They adjust the *framing*, *tone*, and *interpretive layer* of information